Galactic Enterprise Lob Book -

 “We could cut the time in half,” Andy said.
 “It may be possible to boost a little longer and get our speed up to a million miles per hour before we cut the anti-

 Decker had already listened to his department heads as they outlined the problems because of the impact of the extended stay in space was having on the passengers and crew.
 “I’ve read John’s report on the anti-

 “Then let’s do 2 burns to bring us up to speed and reverse it when we slow this tub down.
 I know the engines can handle that,” Andy said.
 “We are all going to go nuts if we have to spend another year in this tub.”

-“My people are use to living in a closed community for extended periods of time.
+“My people are used to living in a closed community for extended periods of time.
 So I have an advantage,” Kessler replied.
-“It would be nice if we could get home a little faster but at this point I think we should stay with what we know.
+“It would be nice if we could get home a little faster but at this point, I think we should stay with what we know.
 To double our speed could also double our chances of something going wrong.
 We would almost be flying faster than our headlights can see.
-If we run into another group of meteors we’ll hit them within minutes of detecting them.”
+If we run into another group of meteors, we’ll hit them within minutes of detecting them.”

-“I’m going to have to go with the Colonel,” April replied.
-“We’ve made some improvements with our ability to detect objects in our path.
-However, if we double our speed it will cut our response to objects detected in half.”
+“I’m going to have to go with the colonel,” April replied.
+“We’ve made some improvements in our ability to detect objects in our path.
+However, if we double our speed it will cut our response to objects detected by more than half.”

 “Is there anything we can do to keep from going nuts before we get there?”

 Decker looked over at Andy for the answer.
 “Some,” he said.